 The Director of Supported Birth, Jana Wernor, approached Lauren about getting certified to be a childbirth educator and Lauren loved the idea.
 She got certified in 2003 and has been teaching private and group classes since then.
 In 2006 Lauren got certified as a Supported Birth Doula.
 After being certified she starting attending births, doing postpartum work and teaching newborn care classes.

-Lauren likes to read, organize, ride her bike, practice yoga and go to amusement parks.
+Lauren likes to read, organize, see live theater, concerts and go to amusement parks.
 October is her favorite month because she was born then and it has the best holiday, Halloween.

 Lauren loves her job because she gets to meet all different types of parents-to-be and knows how important it is for them to go into parenthood feeling relaxed and confident.